-The Board is supported by four board committees namely: (1) Audit and Risk Committee ("ARC"); (2) Nominating Committee ("NC"); (3) Compensation Committee ("CC"); and (4) Investment Committee ("IC").
+The Board is supported by three board committees namely: (1) Audit and Risk Committee ("ARC"); (2) Nominating Committee ("NC"); and (3) Remuneration Committee (renamed from Compensation Committee on 8 August 2024) ("RC").
+The Investment Committee ("IC") was dissolved on 29 April 2024.
 The duties, authorities and accountabilities of each committee are set out in their respective written terms of reference.
 While these Board Committees have the authority to examine particular issues in their respective areas, the Board Committees report to the Board with their decisions and recommendations as the ultimate responsibility on all matters lies with the entire Board.
-Further information on the roles and responsibilities as well as a summary of the activities of each of the ARC, NC, CC and IC are set out in the Principles throughout this Corporate Governance Report.
+Further information on the roles and responsibilities as well as a summary of the activities of each of the ARC, NC, and RC are set out in the Principles throughout this Corporate Governance Report.